 - Assumptions we make about members' and new members' identities may shape our organization's policies, bylaws, and norms.
 When those assumptions are false, people can be harmed and oppressed.
 For example, if we assume all members physically attracted to men this may show-up in how we describe date parties. - Assumptions can lead to the creation of barriers to entry to our organizations; think about the norms we have around what we ask members to wear (e.g., a dress), topics to discuss (or not), etc. during recruitment. - Assuming the way in which someone identifies can lead to members and new members feeling dismissed, invalidated and unwelcome. - Affinity bias is when we favor someone who is like us.
-Think of how assumptions we make about people during recruitment can affect who we welcome, or don't, into our groups.
+Think of how assumptions we make about people during recruitment can affect who we welcome, or don't, into our chapters.

-3/45 ConclusionAs we wrap up, turn to a partner and discuss one thing you learned or that surprised you about our conversation today.
+3/45 Conclusion As we wrap up, turn to a partner and discuss one thing you learned or that surprised you about our conversation today.
 After a few minutes ask for any volunteers that would be comfortable sharing their thoughts on the discussion.
+Remind members and new members that if they are looking to get more involved in their campus community related to social justice, diversity, equity and inclusion to review the Campus Resource Worksheet provided at the beginning of the academic year by the vp: member education.
+This worksheet lists campus offices that support this work.
+Also remind chapter members and new members to view www.deltagamma.org/inclusion for ideas on how to get involved on campus.
 Thank participants for sharing and remind them to continue to think through the ideas discussed today and how our assumptions about sex, gender identity and sexual identity can impact others.

-For more resources on sex, gender identity, and sexual orientation check out the Trevor Project's Resource Center and the Sexuality, Gender Expression & More: A Conversation from Both Sides of the Sisterhood.